Matthimatiker/MolComponents/README.md

 the global state of the application and will not be retrieved explicitly via getResource().

+### Configurable mail templates ###

+MolComponents provides a flexible mail configuration system.
+Instead of creating ``Zend_Mail`` objects manually, it is possible to pre-configure mail properties (default recipients, templates, ...) and retrieve mail objects by an alias.

+To use this system, the ``mailer`` resource must be activated and configured via ``application.ini``.
+A path to the mail configuration file as well as a view script path for the mail templates should be
+defined:

+    resources.mailer.templates[] = APPLICATION_PATH "/mails/mail-templates.ini"
+    resources.mailer.scripts[]   = APPLICATION_PATH "/mails/views"

+Any number of template configurations and script paths can be added.
+In case of conflict, the later defined template configurations will overwrite the settings of their predecessors.

+The ``mail-templates.ini`` contains a section for each mail template.
+Each template defines several mail properties:

+    [registration]
+    charset     = "UTF-8"
+    subject     = "Registration successful"
+    bcc[]       = "registration-log@my-domain.com"
+    replyTo     = "registration-support@my-domain.com"
+    from        = "no-reply@my-domain.com"
+    script.text = "registration.txt.phtml"
+    script.html = "registration.html.phtml"

+The translator of the view is used to automatically translate the subject.
+The named view templates are used to generate the text and html part of the mail.

+**Hint**: Section inheritance can be used to easily define default mail properties.

+Now the ``create()`` method of the bootstrapped mail factory can be used to create ``Zend_Mail`` objects from a template:

+    public function myAction()
+    {
+        $factory    = $this->getInvokeArg('bootstrap')->getResource('mailer');
+        $parameters = array('userName', $name);
+        $mail       = $factory->create('registration', $parameters);
+    }

+The create() method receives a template name and (optionally) a list of parameters that is passed to the configured content view scripts.

+After creation it is possible to modify and send mails as usual:

+    $mail->addTo('recipient@user.com');
+    $mail->send();

 ### Simplified url generation ###

 The view helper *Mol_View_Helper_To* may be used as an alternative to